websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/configuring-sso/authenticating-with-saml/saml-configuration-reference.md

 The latter two properties were replaced with the single property `com.liferay.saml.runtime.configuration.SamlConfiguration.getMetadataRefreshInterval()`.

 Note also the introduction of the *SAML KeyStoreManager Implementation Configuration* in *Control Panel* &rarr; *System Settings* &rarr; Security &rarr; SSO.
-The options for this configuration are explained above in [Setting up Liferay DXP as a SAML Identity Provider](./setting-up-liferay-as-a-saml-identity-provider.md).
+The options for this configuration are explained above in [Configuring SAML at the System Level](./configuring-saml-at-the-system-level.md).

 In the latest version of the plugin, the `SHA256` algorithm is the default encryption algorithm used in the configuration and to generate keys.
 The default configuration tries `SHA256`, then `SHA384`, then `SHA512` before falling back to `SHA1`.
 Because `SHA1` is potentially vulnerable, you can blacklist it using this property: